Temporal structures of the X-ray photoemission problem: Renormalization-group approach

 Panel (c) depicts the interval $900<\omtau t<950$.
-Now, the energy uncertainties are smaller than the $\Upsilon_j\z$ for $N_{\theta}\z=20$ and $100$, but larger than the splittings for $N_{\theta}= 1\,000$.
+Now, the energy uncertainties are smaller than the $\Delta E$ for $N_{\theta}\z=20$ and $100$, but larger than the splittings for $N_{\theta}= 1\,000$.
 Accordingly, the blue circles draw a nearly uniform, small-amplitude oscillation, in contrast with the less regular behavior of the red circles and the prominent swings of the green line.

-Altogether, the three panels indicate that, with sufficiently large $N_{\theta}\z$---as a rule of thumb, $N_{\theta}\z\agt\omtau t$ is needed to compute $\ff(t)$---integration over $\theta$ eliminates the spurious oscillations due to the nonuniform distribution of the single-particle energy levels in the eNRG procedure; the minute, regular deviations depicted by the blue circles in panel (c) offer especially compelling evidence.
+Altogether, the three panels indicate that with sufficiently large $N_{\theta}\z$---as a rule of thumb, $N_{\theta}\z$ must exceed $\omtau t$---integration over $\theta$ eliminates the spurious oscillations due to the discrete the eNRG spectra; the minute, regular deviations depicted by the blue circles in panel (c) offer especially compelling evidence.

-However, the fluctuations in panel (a) defy smoothing, with alternating positive and negative values that can be as large as \num{5e-2} at small times.
+However, the fluctuations in panel (a) defy smoothing, with alternating positive and negative values that can be as large as \num{5e-2} at short times.
 The deviations become systematically positive and more harmonic as time increases.
 These oscillations, drawn by all three curves in panel (a), by the curves calculated with $N_\theta\z=100$ and $1\,000$ in panel (b), and by the curve with $N_\theta\z=1\,000$ in panel (c), cannot be attributed to the nonuniformity of the single-particle spectrum.

-This identifies two classes of deviations.
-In the first class are those due to the nonuniformity, which persist indefinitely but can be smoothed out by $\zeta$ averaging combined with Simpson integration over $\theta$ with sufficiently large $N_\theta\z$.
-For easier reference, we will call \emph{persistent} the discrepancies in this class.
+Therefore, Fig.~\ref{fig:11} identifies two classes of deviations.
+In the first class are those due to nonuniformity, which persist indefinitely and will hence be called \emph{persistent}.
 The fluctuations of the orange curve in the inset of Fig.~\ref{fig:6} constitute an example.
+Simpson integration over $\theta$ with sufficiently large $N_\theta\z$ combined with averaging over $\zeta$ smooths out the discrepancies in this class.

 The second class comprises deviations that decay but cannot be smoothed out, as best illustrated by the blue circles in Fig.~\ref{fig:11}.
 We call them \emph{transitory}.
 To identify the source of these discrepancies, Sec.~\ref{sec:dependence-lambda} compares eNRG data for different discretization parameters.